SinitskayAnya/Hello-world/README.md

 # Hello-world
-from Hanna for the whole world
+from me for the whole world
+Hi. people!